 UN-SPIDER's expert Shirish Ravan chaired Session 2 of the symposium on "Government Role and Governance".
 He also gave a presentation entitled "Is Space Technology Contributing Enough to DRR - Challenges with Respect to Implementation of HFA and HFA2".
 The presentation highlighted how activities of UN-SPIDER complement the implementation of HFA and also provided a few thoughts on the role of space technology in the Post 2015 Framework of Disaster Risk Reduction (HFA 2).

-During the round table discussions with Margareta Wahlström - the Special Representatives of the UN Secretary-General for Disaster Risk Reduction -, UN-SPIDER, the Economic and Social Commission for Asia and the Pacific (ESCAP) and the National Disaster Reduction Centre of China (NDRCC) proposed to spell out the effectiveness of space-based information in the HFA 2 process.
+During the round table discussions with Margareta Wahlström - the Special Representatives of the UN Secretary-General for Disaster Risk Reduction -, UN-SPIDER, the Economic and Social Commission for Asia and the Pacific (ESCAP) and the National Disaster Reduction Centre of China (NDRCC) proposed to spell out the effectiveness of in the HFA 2 process.
 They urged that the Disaster Risk Reduction inputs for the Sustainable Development Goals (SDGs) also highlight the role of space-based information in this context.